anonymous123-code/quilt-bisect/README.md

 # Quilt Bisect

-A mod helping in finding mods responsible for issues using an extended binary search.
+A mod helping in finding mods responsible for issues using an extended binary search algorithm.

 ## Usage